The Ultimate Eyre Peninsula Road Trip Itinerary

 Mount Camel Beach: Day Stop Or 1-2 Nights

 Where to Stay at Mount Camel Beach: This area is home to a beautiful remote eco-luxury lodge called the Camel Beach House.
-The lodge consists of xx self-sufficient cabins that offer stunning views of the coastline.
-Rates start at $xx
+The beach house is a modern rustic box sitting in 250-acre wilderness with 1 or 2-bedroom options, both with stunning views of the coastline.
+Rates start at $490/night.

 Venus Bay – Needle Eye Lookout: Spend 1 Night Or Day Stop